SheetHelper logo

 E-999 Employee not found

 Use a custom message when the missing value is expected, such as a new employee ID, a product code not yet loaded, or a customer that has not ordered before.
 Use the raw #N/A while auditing formulas, because the error can help you spot bad source data.
+If your lookup should find a match but still returns #N/A, work through the common checks in How to Fix VLOOKUP #N/A in Excel; the same data issues often affect XLOOKUP too.
+For hidden spaces and text-number mismatches, use Excel Data Cleaning before retrying the lookup.

 For broader formula error fixes, see the Excel formula errors guide.

-5. Look Left or Right Without Rearranging Columns
+6. Look Left or Right Without Rearranging Columns

 VLOOKUP can only look from left to right because the lookup column must be the first column in the table array.
 XLOOKUP does not have that limitation.